Razat1/BankingApplication/README.md

 Lastly, the bank teller can exit the customer out their accounts without having to exit their own account in order to serve the next customer.

 ASSUMPTIONS
+Customer knows their password and pin
+Customer that is new and has created an account, recieves their passwords over email or phone.
+If the customer asks for a business cheque book, it is assumed to be sent directly to their address.
+The bank teller checks physically and verifies the proof of address and photo ID.
+The bank teller checks physically and verifies the customer's business and address.

 by Razat, Shopitha and Hamza